Njong392/Abbreve/README.md

 6. Make your changes, push your code, and open a pull request.

-### Adding an abbreviation
+### Adding an Abbreviation
-Before adding an abbreviation, please make sure that the new entry does not already exist.
-You can easily check this by entering the slang on the live site to see if gives a result or not.
+Before adding an abbreviation, please make sure that the new entry does Not already exist.
+You can easily check this by entering the slang on the [live](https://abbreve.vercel.app/) site to see if gives a result or not.

 > For now, we use [JSON](https://www.w3schools.com/js/js_json_intro.asp) to store the abbreviations.
 We hope to improve on this as time goes on.